hovodab/alrescha/README.md

 ]
 ```

-Migrate changes so the new fields appears in Django admin form.
+Migrate changes so the new fields appear in Django admin form.
 ```bash
 $ python manage.py makemigratoins
 $ python manage.py migrate